 - 1. An "under-funded pension Plan" is defined as a pension Plan which has a funded ratio of less than 90 percent at the last actuarial valuation. - 2.
-An "under-funded pension Plan" shall contribute, in addition to amounts otherwise required, amounts sufficient to bring the funded ratio up to 90 percent over a maximum period of 50 years from January 1, 2009. (i.e., 90 percent funded by the end of fiscal year 2059.
+An "under-funded pension Plan" shall contribute, in addition to amounts otherwise required, amounts sufficient to bring the funded ratio up to 90 percent over a maximum period of 50 years from January 1, 2009. (i.e., 90 percent funded by the end of fiscal year 2059). - 3.
+The additional contributions shall be in substantially equal annual amounts over the funding period.